nomic/roz/README.md

 `where` is a helper that applies a function (your authorization rule) to variables extracted from the request.
 Each `reqAccessor` can either be a string or a function.
 If it is a string, `where` will use it as an arg to `req.param()`.
-If `reqAccessor` is a function it is called with the request and expected to return a value.
-The values are then passed into `ruleFn`.
+If `reqAccessor` is a function, it is called with the request and expected to return a value.
+The values are then passed into `ruleFn`, which should return true or false.

-Note: if you want to look up variables from a custom object on `req`, e.g., `req.validated`, and do not want to use `req.param()`, initialize roz like this:
+If you want to look up variables from a custom object on `req`, e.g., `req.validated`, and do not want to use `req.param()`, initialize roz like this:
 ```